h0tp-ftw/anki-vscode/README.md

 This works with ANY Anki add-on, as long as it has a public Github repository and [it is made compatible](#making-your-add-on-compatible).

+### Setup Options

+The `setup.sh` script now offers three installation modes to suit your needs:

+-   **Full Install (Default)**: This is the recommended option for most users.
+It performs a complete setup, including cloning `anki-vscode`, setting up a Python virtual environment, installing dependencies, cloning your chosen add-on, creating a symlink, and generating the `launch.json` file for VS Code debugging.
+-   **Venv Only**: This option focuses on setting up the Python virtual environment and installing dependencies.
+It's suitable if you only need the virtual Python environment configured to be able to run Anki.
+-   **Addon Setup Only**: This is a light option if you want to be able to access git features for the addon, without running it in VS Code.
+It will clone your specified add-on and create the necessary symlink in your Anki `addons21` directory, skipping the `anki-vscode` clone, venv setup, and `launch.json` generation. *RECOMMENDED if full install gives you problems.*

 ## macOS/Linux (Bash)

 Run this command in your terminal: